Awsomenesss/RPSLS-game/README.md

 # Acknowledgments

 The site was completed as a part of a Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/) and is my Portfolio Project 2.
-I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), my educator [Luke Walters](https://www.linkedin.com/in/luke-walters-leatherbarrow-531107101/), and my brother [Jack Ralph](https://www.linkedin.com/in/jackthomasralph/), the Slack community, and all at the Code Institute for their help and support.
+I would like to thank all at the Code Institute for their help and support.